inkandswitch/capstone/README.md

 ### Actors

 The capstone project contains a partially implemented “Actor” system.
-Actors are a means of manipulating documents independent of the React/UI hiearchy (for the most part - Widget components can send messages to Actors).
+Actors are a means of manipulating documents independent of the React/UI hierarchy (for the most part - Widget components can send messages to Actors).
 Actors send and receive messages which have a "topic" and are addressed to specific documents.
 Actors are generally implemented per-plugin and provide plugin-